openlawteam/lao-docs/docs/SmartContracts.md

 # Smart Contracts

-## What smart contracts are being used for the LAO?
+## What smart contracts are being used for The LAO?

 The LAO uses various smart contracts to administer its activity.
 Primarily, the smart contracts are used to facilitate:

-- Collection of members’ initial contributions to the LAO;
+- collecting members' initial contributions to The LAO;
-- Voting;
+- voting;
-- Delegating Voting to Third Parties;
+- delegating voting to third parties;
-- Funding investments;
+- funding investments;
-- Distributing proceeds; and
+- distributing proceeds; and
-- Rage quitting.
+- rage quitting.

-The LAO uses v2 of the MolochDAO’s smart contracts, which can be found [here](https://github.com/MolochVentures/moloch).
+The LAO uses v2 of the MolochDAO's smart contracts, which can be found [here](https://github.com/MolochVentures/moloch).

 ## How are the smart contracts related to MolochDAO?